IDS-API/WordPress-plugins/README.md

 Themes are development topics which reflect the key themes in development.

-How do I use the plugin?
+How do I use the plugins?
-To use the plugin, you must obtain a unique Token-GUID or key for the API.
+To use the plugins, you must obtain a unique Token-GUID or key for the API.
 Please register for your API key here.
-Once obtained, enter this key into the IDS API Token-GUID (key) section of the IDS Plugin Settings.
+Once obtained, enter this key into the IDS API Token-GUID (key) section of the IDS Plugins Settings.

 The IDS API package actually has two plugins on offer, both allow the administrator to select content from Eldis, BRIDGE or both collections, and bring relevant content easily into the site.